Utatistics/bothnode-infra/README.md

 ### IaC tool for bothnode: Ethereum Smartcontracs (DeFi) Mitigating the Manipulation
 What you can do with bothnode-infra:
- - manage cloud resouces for [bothnode](https://github.com/Utatistics/bothnode/tree/main) with the use of OSS cloud automation tools
+ - manage cloud resouces for [bothnode](https://github.com/Utatistics/bothnode/tree/main) with the use of open-source cloud automation tools

 ### Getting Started
 To install Terraform, follow the instructions provided in the [official documentation](https://developer.hashicorp.com/terraform/install).